MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

       - To draw on the screen, select a color and start drawing.
 For example, draw an arrow to call out a particular part of the model.

       - To add text, tap the box at the bottom of the screen, and then enter the text you want.
+When you're finished adding text, select **Next**.

          ![Draw or add text](media/draw-add-text.PNG "Draw or add text")